european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Greece, Hungary, Ireland, Italy, Liechtenstein, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden

-- **Data warning!** Recent missing data for cases in: Belgium, Cyprus, Denmark, and Italy
+- **Data warning!** Recent missing data for cases in: Austria, Cyprus, and Denmark

-- **Data warning!** Recent missing data for deaths in: Cyprus, Denmark, France, Hungary, and Italy
+- **Data warning!** Recent missing data for deaths in: Cyprus, Denmark, France, and Hungary

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the